HOW THE WEB WILL CHANGE IN 2027

 How to ‘learn’ Cloud?

 The best way to learn the ways of the Cloud is to…USE the Cloud.
 Heraldic Clouds started with a very limited budget and minimal cloud skills.
-It cost us nothing to create an AWS account and after a couple of years of playing with it we built a robust infrastructure and leveled up our cloud administration skills.
+It cost us nothing to create an account and after a couple of years of playing with it we built a robust infrastructure and leveled up our cloud administration skills.
 Anyone with Internet access can get hands-on experience with cloud infrastructure and learn from tutorials.

 Below are some of the major cloud vendors’ websites that can help you get started, and most of them offer free products or trial versions: